wuyx/End-to-end-people-detection-in-crowded-scenes/README.md

 ## Evaluation
 To evaluate ReInspect we have provided an <a href="https://github.com/Russell91/ReInspect/blob/master/evaluation_reinspect.ipynb" target="_blank">ipython notebook</a> that can be used to visualize the performance of the model.
+Data can be found at http://datasets.d2.mpi-inf.mpg.de/brainwash/brainwash.tar.

 The evaluation script depends on the python munkres library and ipython notebook.

 To run the notebook cd into the reinspect directory and run

-    $ ipython notebook "--ip=*"
+    $ ipython notebook

 Open your favourite browser and navigate to "localhost:8888/notebooks/evaluation_reinspect.ipynb".
 From there you should be able to evaluate the reinspect model by running each of the ipython notebook boxes.